arduino/ArduinoCore-samd/README.md

 * The I2C (TWI) pullup resistors should be enabled via the solder jumpers.
 * The LED should be enabled via the solder jumper.
 * Button A should be connected via the solder jumper.
 The debouncing capacitor should also be connected.
-* Button B is connected to the Reset pin by default, but can be connected to pin 31 via the solder jumper.
+* Button B (MT-D21E only) is connected to the Reset pin by default, but can be connected to pin 31 via the solder jumper.
 * A reference voltage can be connected to AREF.
 In this case, the capacitors should be enabled via the solder jumper.

 ## Serial Monitor

 To print to the Serial Monitor over USB, use 'Serial'.
-Serial points to SerialUSB (Serial1 and Serial2 are UARTS).
+Serial points to SerialUSB (Serial1 and Serial2 are UARTs).
 Unlike most Arduino boards (ie. Uno), SAMD boards do not automatically reset when the serial monitor is opened.
 To see what your sketch outputs to the serial monitor from the beginning, the sketch must wait for the SerialUSB port to open first.
 Add the following to setup():